|Longhorn Beetles in Nottinghamshire|

 Longhorn beetles are beetles of the Spring and Summer months, often seen visiting flowers, but searching log piles in sunny situations, will often prove worthwhile.

-There are 17 species currently illustrated here.
+There are now a total of 20 species illustrated.
 Several of these seem to be common and can be found in or around most Nottinghamshire woodlands.
 There are a few though, which we have only found within the Sherwood Forest area and there are several more species which we have yet to come across and photograph.

 Left:- Table showing the adult flight periods of Nottinghamshire's longhorn beetles, based on our own records.